uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/sc-oss.md

 The `config-server` exposes several [endpoints](http://projects.spring.io/spring-cloud/docs/1.0.3/spring-cloud.html#_quick_start) to fetch configuration.

 In this case, we are manually calling one of those endpoints (`/{application}/{profile}[/{label}]`) to fetch configuration.
-In this case, we substituted our example client application `hello-world` as the `{application}` and the `default` profile as the `{profile}`.
+We substituted our example client application `hello-world` as the `{application}` and the `default` profile as the `{profile}`.
 We didn't specify the label to use so `master` is assumed.
 In the returned document, we see the configuration file `hello-world.yml` listed as a `propertySource` with the associated key/value pair.
 This is just an example, as you move through the lab you will add configuration for `greeting-config` (our client application).

 ### Set up `greeting-config`